 This course focuses on the construction of the yearbook.
 Students learn the basics in yearbook design, layout planning and implementation, spatial planning and basic photography.
 Students utilize journalistic writing skills to create tags, storylines and small blurbs for the yearbook pages.
 Students learn the basics of advertising, marketing and sales.
-Students are responsible for producing the school's yearbook.
+Students are responsible for

-ESL/BILINGUAL
+ESL/Bilingual